ebelious/Self-Hosted/SOC-Stack.md

 curl https://raw.githubusercontent.com/fluent/fluent-bit/master/install.sh | sh
 ```

 remove all the contents of `/etc/fluent-bit/fluent-bit.conf` and add this

+**Modify the port and IP

 ```
 [SERVICE]